 CYBER-ATTACKS AND "THE MISSION"

-Training for any "mission", whether it is keeping a bank's website operational, running an airline operations center, or a fielding a military exercise, must be as realistic as possible in order to avoid "negative training" – that is, learning behavior or procedures that are actually ineffective in the real environment.
+Cyber security training for any "mission", whether it is keeping a bank's website operational, running an airline operations center, or a fielding a military exercise, must be as realistic as possible in order to avoid "negative training" – that is, learning behavior or procedures that are actually ineffective in the real environment.
 In cyber defense training, this translates to having the behavior of the systems under cyber-attack perform in a repeatable manner consistent with how they would in the real world.

 Hardware-based or VM-based cyber ranges which replicate information systems are limited in scale, costly, and time-consuming to configure.
 These ranges have little or no capability to simulate wireless networks with their inherent vulnerabilities.
 They also do not integrate the impact of a cyber-attack into an overall mission which is essential for realistic mission rehearsal.

 SCALABLE’s Network Defense Trainer addresses all of these shortcomings with a new, unique approach to cyber defense.
 Our tools will enable your security team to develop a full cyber assessment of how prepared your organization is for cyber attacks.

 - Kinetic and non-kinetic in the same space